Coastal Academy Trust

 Key Stage 4

 We encourage the students to develop a number of skills.
 Students are allowed to develop and demonstrate a range of geographical skills, including cartographic, graphical, numerical and statistical skills.
 Many of these skills are transferable to post 16 learning and the skills required for further life.
 Students are challenged to undertake appropriate fieldwork and be aware of a number of fieldwork scenarios and relevant techniques encouraging teamwork, communication and enquiry skills.
 We encourage students to understand their role in society, by considering different viewpoints, values and attitudes to therefore promote a rich cultural capital.
-The Geographical applications unit provides the students with an opportunity to develop their own responses to a key world issue. (for example ‘Slums of hope or despair’, the possible extension to the Trans Amazonian highway, the building of a new reservoir in the UK).
-This develops critical thinking and decision making/problem solving.

 Key Stage 5